nckbrrs/CPSC4910/README.md

 We will be using a combination of HTML, CSS, Javascript, and PHP code to implement this prototype.

 We will be following Google's Style Guides, which can be found here: https://google.github.io/styleguide/.

+Our app is currently being hosted on an AWS EC2 instance.
+Feel free to check out our current progress at http://54.200.82.249/cpsc4910/student/index.html.
+(Last updated 11/10/17)